Damans227/Damans227/README.md

 - 👨‍🎓 Spending fall of 2021 working as a fellow at [MLH Fellowship][fellowship]
 - :gear: Shadowing on the [Kubernetes Release Team][release]
 - 🌱 Learning and researching various Cloud, CI/CD pipelines, Container services, DevOps Processes @ [York University][yorku]
-- :school:  Working towards Master of Engineering @  [Carleton University][carleton]
+- :school:  Working towards a Master of Engineering @  [Carleton University][carleton]
-- 📚 Reading (or trying to read) : **"The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win"**
+- 📚 Reading (or trying to read): **"The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win"**

 <h2>Random</h2>